 3. The remaining tests follow.

 Another great feature of the NUnit build step is the fact that it executes tests on different OSs the same way, without changing the configuration.
-This is true if the agents, where the full-blown .Net is unavailable, have Mono.
+This is true if the agents, where the full-blown .NET is unavailable, have Mono.
 It allows the build configurations to be OS-independent.

 Debugging NUnit tests

 TeamCity records all the data related to running tests into the Build Log.
-Thus the commands which TeamCity uses to run tests can be copied from the build log and can be run from the command line locally or on agents.
+Thus the commands that TeamCity uses to run tests can be copied from the build log and can be run from the command line locally or on agents.

 When running tests, besides commands, TeamCity creates temporary files:

-NUnit project files;
+NUnit project files

-JetBrains dotTrace or JetBrains dotMemory Unit configuration files.
+JetBrains dotTrace or JetBrains dotMemory Unit configuration files

 In this case